mmBs/mmbs.github.io/_posts/2016-07-31-circleci-for-android-projects.md

 ```

-you can find more about testing Android applications in the [CircleCI official documentation](https://circleci.com/docs/android/).
+You can find more about testing Android applications in the [CircleCI official documentation](https://circleci.com/docs/android/).

 I hope you found this short post useful!
 Let me know your thoughts.